Jewelry Protection

 Natural diamonds - stones mined from the earth

-Natural diamonds form deep beneath the earth’s surface over millions of years.
-It takes intense heat and pressure combined with carbon to form a diamond.
-Diamond mines were first discovered in India sometime around the 4th century.
-Today there are diamond mines in Russia, Botswana, Canada, and Australia.
+Natural diamonds form deep beneath the earth’s crust over millions of years.
+They are created by intense heat and pressure combined with carbon.
+Diamond mines first became used in India around the 4th century.
+Today, there are diamond mines in Russia, Botswana, Canada, and Australia.

-Natural diamonds get a grade based on the four Cs: carat weight, clarity, cut, and color.
-These factors determine the value and quality of the diamond.
-The carat weight refers to the weight of the diamond, with one carat equaling 0.2 grams.
+Like all diamonds and precious gemstones, natural diamonds get a grade based on the four Cs: carat weight, clarity, cut, and color.
+Diamonds graded according to the 4 C’s are a worldwide classification system, and each factor determines the value and quality of the stone.
+The carat weight refers to the weight of the diamond.
+One carat equals 0.2 grams.
 Clarity refers to the number and size of inclusions or blemishes in the diamond, with flawless diamonds being the most valuable.
-Color refers to the presence of color in the diamond, with a colorless diamond or “white diamond” typically being the most expensive.
+Cut refers to the overall shape of a specific cut diamond, like an emerald cut.
+Cut diamonds are not in their natural, rough form, making them easier to feature in a diamond engagement ring.
+Color refers to the presence of color in the diamond (yes, diamond colors are real due to their chemical composition during the formation process), with a colorless diamond or white diamond” typically being the most expensive.
 Natural colored diamonds sometimes form in shades of pink, green, or yellow.
 These are also highly desired and valued for their rarity.
+For most diamonds, it is hard to tell with the naked eye the colors within because they are not heavily tinted, and it is best practice to have them evaluated by a professional.

-One of the advantages of mined diamonds is their rarity.
+One advantage of mined diamonds is that they are among the rarest types of diamonds on the market.
 Natural diamonds are a finite resource, and their supply is limited.
-Many people feel this means that natural diamonds are just more special and valuable.
-However, the mining process for natural diamonds can be environmentally destructive.
-There are also concerns about labor practices and human rights in some diamond-producing countries.
+Many people feel this means natural diamonds are rarer and more valuable.
+However, the mining process for a mined diamond can be environmentally destructive.
+Some diamond-producing countries also have concerns about labor practices and human rights.

-As far as pricing goes, natural diamonds are always going to be more expensive than lab diamonds because of their rarity.
-Factors like the 4 C’s, and what type of cut or shape you choose will all play into their final price point.
+Regarding pricing, natural diamonds will always be more expensive than lab diamonds because of their rarity.
+Factors like the 4 C’s and what type of cut or shape you choose will all play into their final price point.

 What types of diamond cuts are best for my engagement ring?